alfin3/graph-algorithms/README.md

 `./utilities/utilities-mod/`

 Utility functions in the area of modular arithmetic generalized to size_t. mem_mod computes the modulo operation on a memory block by treating each byte of the block in the little-endian order and inductively applying modular arithmetic relations, without requiring a little-endian machine. fast_mem_mod treats a memory block in sizeof(size_t)-byte increments.
 Given a little-endian machine, the result is equal to the return value of mem_mod.
+The implementation requires that `CHAR_BIT * sizeof(size_t)` is even.